Ohio Dog Laws

 Reasonable Standards of care are delineated in ORC Chapter 959 along with appropriate penalties for persons committing animal abuse.
 Please report any expected animal abuse or neglect situations to companion animals to our office for investigation.

-All other animals such as livestock are referred to the Greene County Humane Society.
+All other animals such as livestock are referred to the Humane Society of Greene County.
 Contact them at (937) 376-3001.

 Cities and townships may enact local ordinances that are more restrictive and not inconsistent with Ohio and federal laws.
 These usually are in zoning with numbers of animals permitted and housing requirements.
 Many local jurisdictions also have barking (noise) ordinances.